 Then, I mapped this controller to the controls of Resolume and set up some high power lasers on the other side of the room.
 Looking back, there’s definitely room for improvement.
 However, I set the prototype beams up to bounce off a set of mirrors, then onto the MIDI Controller which sent a midi signal to Resolume and changed the visuals.

 In addition to this, I also managed to use Ableton link and some Max for Live plugins to link the Resolume visuals to the analogue vinyl signal.
 By doing this, Resolume could accurately track and keep the visuals in sync with my vinyl set, as long as I kept the mixes nice and smooth on the tempo faders.

 Before you go, what’s next for Vulcan Recordings?

 The label is still in the early stages at the moment, but hopefully it will develop over the course of the year when I can allocate more time to it.
-I’m hoping to release a few tunes which were part of my final composition assignment, plus a few other ones which came together out of older scrapped ideas, during the production process.
+I’m hoping to release a few tunes which were part of my final composition assignment for my degree in Electronic Music Production, plus a few other ones which came together out of older scrapped ideas, during the production process.
 I’m going to sit on them for a while prior to release, so I can be sure that they are up to standard.
 Hopefully, this will give me a bit of time to do some website work, and do other bits in between.